 *Note: Well-lit means that your camera doesn't deem camera shake to be a threat, which usually translates into having an exposure time that is shorter than about 1/60 of a second.

 Other important fill light techniques and considerations include:

 Natural Fill Lighting.
 Thus far we've focused on scenarios where natural light is the main light source, and the camera's flash is used as the fill light.
 However, these roles could easily be reversed.
 The source of natural light usually needs to be soft though, such as from an overcast day or a subject in the shade.
 One also typically needs an off-camera or bounced flash in order for this to produce optimal results (see the discussion about lighting direction in the tutorial on portrait lighting).

 Reflectors.
 These make a single light source illuminate a subject from a second direction.
 The reflection is dimmer than the main light, so reflectors are most commonly used as a fill light.
 An added benefit is that this light can easily have the same white balance as the main light, if desired.
 However, a disadvantage is that reflectors often don't provide enough light (even for a fill light).
 This is highly dependent on the reflectivity of the material, in addition to its distance from the subject.
 To increase illumination, reflectors are therefore usually placed as close to the subject as possible — often just outside the image frame.

 Subject-Background Separation.
-With natural light portraits, a fill flash can help create additional subject-background separation, since the flash is likely to provide a lot more illumination to the (closer) subject than the (further) background.
-You can control the strength of this effect by (i) moving closer to your subject and/or (ii) moving your subject further from the background.
+With natural light portraits, a fill flash can help create additional subject-background separation, since the flash is likely to provide a lot more illumination to the (closer) subject than the (farther) background.
+You can control the strength of this effect by (i) moving closer to your subject and/or (ii) moving your subject farther from the background.

 low ambient light